 Compared to other types of flooring, laminate flooring is the new kid on the block.
 Carpet, tile, wood and vinyl have been around for decades but laminate flooring has only really started to catch on in the 90's in the US.

 In the beginning laminate was not that attractive, it was flat and kind of looked like your kitchen counter.
 Now they make laminate that looks just like beautiful hardwood floors.
 I am amazed at the beauty laminate flooring can add to a home.
 Click on this photo and see if this looks like real hardwood to you.
+The cost of laminate flooring can be substantially less than the real thing and in a lot of cases is much more durable.

 The other added feature to laminate flooring is it is relatively easy to install compared to other floors.
 This can save home owners a fair amount of cash.
 Although you need to do your homework before attempting it yourself, I have seen some crazy diy jobs.